 As we regularly practice meditative walks we slowly start to see what we see when we look at nature, from the broad vision of nature as a whole to each leaf, flower and seed.
 Meditative walk is an integral part of meditative practice in different traditions and spiritual paths, such as Buddhism.

-Meditative walks in Kodaikanal Yoga Center
+Meditative walks in our retreats

 A few words in general on the surrounding of a meditative walk

-Although, Meditative walks will be naturally practiced in beautiful and open places; this is not obligatory.
+Although, meditative walks will be naturally practiced in beautiful and open places; this is not obligatory.
 We can practice meditative walks in a noisy and busy city accepting that its effect would not be as supportive, yet we must keep in mind that living in a hectic urban surrounding one may have a greater need for this practice.